David Davies is in his mid 30’s. He grew up in Clevedon, England just across from Cardiff where his dad was from.

-H lived there until he was ten years old.
+He lived there until he was ten years old.
 In 1991 his mother brought him back to her home in East Belfast.
-He grew up without a father to help guide him through the culture shock that followed.
+His dad died at a young age so he grew up without a father to help guide him through the culture shock that followed.
 In Secondary School he was bullied and taunted and told to ‘Go back to England’.
-He didn’t understand his dyslexia and autism.
 He attended Art College in Hull before returning to Castlereagh Art College, Belfast.

 This is the story of David Davies against the backdrop of 21st Century Belfast with Poetry evenings where people write about their divorce, Donald Trump, Brexit, talking bees, the Mourne Mountains and the father figure that he misses.
 His voice is measured and his laugh sincere.

 The Long Woman’s Grave, Cooley Mountains

 Stopping for lunch in Newcastle before climbing Wee Binnian.

 The Mourne Wall read by David Davies sitting at the top of the Wee Binian mountain between Newcastle and Annalong looking out over South County Down.

 Here is a draft edit for the show that I’ve labelled ‘fear defined’ – it’s getting dark and quiet and Joni Mitchell paints a cloudlet in the sky.